And Then There Was Light

 at break of dawn,

-on a day that our
+on a day our star

-without hindering cloud;
+hindering cloud;

 and you mused that early morning,